fundacion-sadosky/misfortune-cookie/scan/README.rst

 Banner grabbing
 ---------------

-Masscan provides a banner grabbing feature but it didn't work as expected (missing many banners, probably due to a misconfiguration).
-The banner grabbing functionality was implemented with a custom python script using the requests package.
+Masscan provides a banner grabbing feature but it didn't work as expected (missing many banners, probably due to a misconfiguration issue).
+The banner grabbing functionality was implemented with a `custom python script <../src/scan/banner_grabber.py>`_ using the `requests <https://github.com/requests/requests>`_ package.

 SQLite